RussellLuo/protoc-go-plugins/README.md

 ### protoc-gen-gohttp

-Expose your gPRC services as HTTP services.
+Expose your gRPC services as HTTP services.

 #### Installation